jrief/django-formset/docs/source/django-formset.rst

 	  ...
 	</django-formset>

-An optional attribute to this web component is ``force-submission``.
+An optional attribute to this webcomponent is ``force-submission``.
 By adding this attribute, we can force a submission to the server, even if the form did not validate on the client side.
 The default is to always validate all form fields on the client, and only if all of them validate, proceed with the submission to the server.